 The Mirado gold project is located 35 km southeast of the gold mining Town of Kirkland Lake in northeastern Ontario.
-The entire Mirado property encompasses 3,440 acres.
-The focus of the Mirado Gold Project consists of 12 contiguous patented claims, with surface and mining rights, owned 100% by Orefinders, subject to a 3% NSR with a capped buyout.
+The entire Mirado property encompasses 5,800 acres.
+The focus of the Mirado Gold Project consists of 12 contiguous patented claims, with surface and mining rights, owned 100% by Orefinders.

 The Mirado gold project is situated within the Abitibi Gold District which has historically produced more than 200 million ounces of gold over the past century, with more than 100 million ounces of gold in current reserves.
 The prolific Kirkland Lake mining camp is located in eastern Ontario close to the Quebec border and has historically produced 50 million ounces of gold.
 Much of the historical Kirkland Lake gold production has taken place along or near a major regional geological fault structure known as the Larder Lake-Cadillac Fault (LLCF).

 A regional geological map indicates the location of the Mirado property in relation to all of the major gold deposits located along or near the LLCF.
 Mirado property is favorably located near the top of an Achaean intermediate to felsic, fragmental calc-alkaline volcanic sequence known as the Skead Assemblage.
 Gold mineralization is structurally controlled and has been identified along NW-SE trending shear zones.
 North-South brittle structures have also been recognized on the property as being favourable for gold mineralization.
 A regional northwest trending fault defines the upper contact of the Skead Assemblage with ultramafic to mafic metavolcanic rocks of the McElroy Assemblage.
 This faulted contact is situated on the northern half of the property.